TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/config-driven-ui.md

         // List of component instances to update on the page - results in 1 or more HTML custom elements being selected and updated
         "components": [
             {
-                // Only 1 of these three properties will be used to search.
+                // Only 1 of these four properties will be used to search.
-                // In the order of preference id > name > type
+                // In the order of preference id > selector > name > type

                 // The most direct way to select a single element "id": "...",
+                // The most comprehensive and flexible way to select 1 or many elements via a CSS selector "selector": "...",
-                // The element's name can be used instead of id - note that names may not be unique "name": "...",
+                // The element's name can be used instead of id - note that names might not be unique and so multiple elements may be updated
+                "name": "...",
-                // A generic CSS selector can be specified here. e.g. "div" or "p#classname", etc.
+                // A generic CSS selector can be specified here as well. e.g. "div" or "p#classname", etc.
                 "type": "...",

                 // Optional.
-HTML to add to slot - if not present, the contents of msg.payload will be used.
+Text or HTML to add to slot - if not present, the contents of msg.payload will be used.
                 // This allows multi-components to have their own slot content.
                 // However, the payload is not passed on to sub-components "slot": "HTML to <i>add</i> to <sup>slot</sup> instead of <code>msg.payload</code>",

                 // Optional.
 Markdown to add to the slot.
 Converted Markdown is added after the standard slot.
+Requires a markdown library of course.
                 "slotMarkdown": "## A heading 2\n\nRendered by **marked** <sub>if loaded</sub>.\n\n```javascript\nvar x = alert('Hey Jim')\n```\n"

                 // Optional.
 Each property will be applied to the element attributes